 The form Comp1 cannot be submitted online or electronically by email.
 It must be downloaded and completed before being printed, signed and sent to us as a paper copy.

-Top of page

 Extending the compliance check

 The temporary authorisation includes provision for extending the compliance check and will automatically cover any additional taxes/duties and periods if we extend the original scope of the check, for example, by extending it to cover earlier or later years or other taxes.
 The Comp1 contains information in the notes for the customer and advises that they will need to let us know, in writing, if they do not want the temporary authorisation extending if we extend our check.